mincong-h/mincong-h.github.io/_posts/2022-09-25-temporal-java-service-client.md

 ```

 These proto files are used for generating the service stubs.
 In the next
-section, we will see how it works in Java.
+section, we will see how code generation works in Java.

 ## Code Generation

 The code generation from protobuf to Java is done by the protocol buffer
 compiler.
 The compiler reads the `.proto` description of the data structure and
-creates classes that implements automatic encoding and parsing of the protocol
+creates classes that implement automatic encoding and parsing of the protocol
 buffer data with an efficient binary format.
 In the case of Temporal service
 client, this is hooked into the Gradle build system using the protobuf plugin: